-- (a) upon receipt of the ballot paper, retire to a polling booth voting screen; - (b) secretly mark his or her vote on the ballot paper in the way prescribed in section 54; - (c) fold the ballot paper so as to conceal his or her vote; - (d) after the voter has marked his or her vote and before he or she has placed the ballot paper in the ballot box, have one finger marked with an indelible substance; and - (e) place the ballot paper in a ballot box in the presence of the presiding officer or a designated election official. - (3) The voter must vote without undue delay and must leave the polling station as soon as he or she has put the ballot paper in the ballot box. - (4) While in the polling station, a voter is not permitted to reveal or announce the content of his or her ballot paper, and any voter who does so, must have his or her ballot paper confiscated and invalidated by the presiding officer, provided it has not yet been inserted into the ballot box. - (5) A voter whose ballot paper has been invalidated under subsection (4) is not entitled to receive another ballot paper. - (6) During the polling process, it is prohibited for any person, other than the presiding officer, to remove any ballot paper from the polling station. - (7) The presiding officer may only remove a ballot paper from a polling station under the following circumstances - (a) if a voter, who has been assigned to that polling station is unable to appear and cast his or her vote due to any illness, physical disability or for any reason approved by the Supervisor; or - (b) if another polling station has run out of ballot papers and the Supervisor expressly authorises that ballot papers be transferred by the presiding officer to that other polling station. - (8) If a presiding officer removes a ballot paper in subsection (7)(a), the presiding officer must ensure that he or she is accompanied by one other election official and the procedures for assisted voting in accordance with section 57 is followed. - (9) It is prohibited for any person to use a mobile phone, camera or any other electronic device while in the polling station with the exception of the presiding officer or a person authorised by the Supervisor.
+- (a) upon receipt of the ballot paper, retire to a voting screen; - (b) secretly mark his or her vote on the ballot paper in the way prescribed in section 54; - (c) fold the ballot paper so as to conceal his or her vote; - (d) after the voter has marked his or her vote and before he or she has placed the ballot paper in the ballot box, have one finger marked with an indelible substance; and - (e) place the ballot paper in a ballot box in the presence of the presiding officer or a designated election official.

+(3) The voter must vote without undue delay and must leave the polling station as soon as he or she has put the ballot paper in the ballot box.

+(4) While in the polling station, a voter is not permitted to reveal or announce the content of his or her ballot paper, and any voter who does so, must have his or her ballot paper confiscated and invalidated by the presiding officer, provided it has not yet been inserted into the ballot box.

+(5) A voter whose ballot paper has been invalidated under subsection (4) is not entitled to receive another ballot paper.

+(6) During the polling process, it is prohibited for any person, other than the presiding officer, to remove any ballot paper from the polling station.

+(7) The presiding officer may only remove a ballot paper from a polling station under the following circumstances -

+(a) if a voter, who has been assigned to that polling station is unable to appear and cast his or her vote due to any illness, physical disability or for any reason approved by the Supervisor; or

+(b) if another polling station has run out of ballot papers and the Supervisor expressly authorises that ballot papers be transferred by the presiding officer to that other polling station.

+(8) If a presiding officer removes a ballot paper in subsection (7)(a), the presiding officer must ensure that he or she is accompanied by one other election official and the procedures for assisted voting in accordance with section 57 is followed and the assistance provided is within the polling venue boundary.

+(8A) The presiding officer must ensure that all the voters in the queue at a polling station have voted before the presiding officer leaves the polling station to assist a person whoor for any reason approved by the Supervisor; and to cast his or her vote.

+(a) is unable to cast his or her vote at his or her assigned polling station due to illness, physical disability

+(b) resides within 300 metres of the polling venue,

+(9) It is prohibited for any person to use a mobile phone, camera or any other electronic device while in the polling station with the exception of the presiding officer or a person authorised by the Supervisor.

-- (10) Proxy voting is prohibited. - (11) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both.
+(10) Proxy voting is prohibited.

+(11) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both.